 There isn’t really anything resembling a subplot in this.
 There are supporting characters and something about a potential rebellion in Elven Garde but mostly this just serves as more fodder for explanations about how Sora manipulated the situation to win.
 What back story there is revolves around the previous King who lost a lot of Imanity’s (Humanity’s) territory to the War Beasts, and again, it isn’t a subplot so much as another piece of a long and convoluted explanation of victory.

 Is this worth watching for the story?
 I don’t mind the excessive exposition but I’m sure there are others out there who find it irritating.
 The stated goal of the protagonists is clear and they systematically cut through all their obstacles.
 Pretty straight forward adventure really.
 And it would be fine if there was a resolution because it would make the journey feel worthwhile and rewarding but instead the plot cuts off just as the world is beginning to open up and new challenges, that might even be challenges, are appearing.

 However, while I might criticise the characters and the plot, even on a rewatch, Disboard is beautiful.

 Okay, the colour palette is a little on the insane scale but it is supposed to be a fantasy world ruled by a god who thinks games are the best way to solve conflicts so we can probably let that go.
 I loved getting lost in this world and honestly, the story holds together well enough so let’s go.

 The music works but is reasonably forgettable and the voice acting is neither particularly good or bad.
 Shiro’s voice annoys me because it feels like everything she says has been put through a filter and is just that little bit too high and whisper like.
-Maybe this was supposed to make her sound cute but it drove me crazy by the end of the series. fortunately, Shiro doesn’t talk anywhere near as often as Sora.
+Maybe this was supposed to make her sound cute but it drove me crazy by the end of the series.
+Fortunately, Shiro doesn’t talk anywhere near as often as Sora.

 There are an excessive number of bathroom sequences and scenes where characters lose clothing for some of the most contrived reasons ever heard (even in anime).
 While bathroom scenes aren’t by themselves a problem their lack of purpose in this case is.
 It seems at times the entire plot just screeches to a halt while they chatter about random things while covered in suds.
 Could they at least talk strategy while showering?